A symbol of eternal gratitude

 A gift in your will means we can keep on caring, forever.

 The future care of our patients and families is reliant on gifts in wills; legacies.
 Every year a few inspirational people leave us a gift which we are so grateful for, it means we are able to continue caring for people in the comfort of their own homes and on our bedded unit.
 It means we are able to continue filling the last days of someone’s life with happiness and memories which their family can treasure forever.
 It means we are able to continue being the light in the dark for thousands of local families when they need us the most.

-It is with many thanks to the team at Bray Leino for the creation of the Forever Stone concept and materials, Hearson Quarries for kindly donating the stone and Loosemore Builders for installing it into its forever place.
+It is with many thanks to the team at Bray Leino for the creation of the Forever Stone concept and materials, Hearson Quarries for kindly donating the stone, Diamond Drilling for creating the hole, and Loosemore Builders for installing it into its forever place.
 It is only through the kindness of these local companies offering their services free of charge that we are able to hold such a wonderful focal point within our hospice grounds.